wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0 =
+= 2.0.1 =
-Heatmap and CSS Experiments are now available
+Heatmap and CSS Experiments.
+More feedback for AJAX-related errors.